okrauskopf/Flsun_V400/README.md

 5 - Do the Delta, Bed Mesh and Z height calibrations and so on as described in the Flsun V400 manual

-6 - Check that you got it set right <a href="https://ellis3dp.com/Print-Tuning-Guide/articles/first_layer_squish.html">with this great guide</a>
+6 - Check that you got the bed height 100% set right <a href="https://ellis3dp.com/Print-Tuning-Guide/articles/first_layer_squish.html">with this great guide</a>

 7 - Calibrate E-steps and add the result into the printer.cfg on your SpeederPad <a href="https://ellis3dp.com/Print-Tuning-Guide/articles/extruder_calibration.html"> with clear steps in this guide</a>